micahamd/psych_exp_generator/README.md

    - There's a blank interval between trials with the duration specified
    - After all trials are complete, a "Task complete!" message will appear
 5. Click "OK" on the completion screen to return to the parameter configuration screen
+   - If data collection was enabled, a "Download Data" button will also be available

+## Color Customization

+The experiment offers extensive color customization options:

+1. **Canvas Background**: Controls the color of the full-screen canvas behind the experiment area
+   - Useful for creating different ambient lighting conditions
+   - Default is black for reduced visual distraction

+2. **Trial Background**: Controls the color of the rectangular experiment area (800x600px)
+   - Default is grey, providing neutral contrast
+   - Can be changed to match experimental requirements

+3. **Fixation Color**: Controls the color of the fixation cross
+   - Default is white for good visibility on grey background
+   - Can be adjusted to suit the trial background

+4. **Stimulus Text Color**: Controls the color of stimulus text
+   - Default is white for good visibility
+   - Can be customized for specific experimental paradigms

+All color options include:
+- White
+- Black
+- Grey
+- Red
+- Green
+- Blue
+- Yellow
+- Purple
+- Orange
+- Pink
+- Cyan
+- Brown

+Each color option includes a visual preview next to the dropdown, showing the selected color for immediate feedback.

 ## Stimulus Presentations